You and your partner have decided it’s time: You want to have a baby. But sometimes the process isn’t as easy as couples would hope.

 Dr. Honig recommends two semen analyses for all patients—with at least one semen analysis using advanced sperm technology.
 This procedure can be done at Yale Medicine Urology or at a lab associated with an IVF center.
 Labs using advanced sperm technology perform a more comprehensive sperm test that may show sperm in 10 percent of cases in which no sperm in the ejaculate were seen previously.
 This advanced procedure may prevent a patient from needing surgery to extract sperm.

-There are four possible explanations for azoospermia or no sperm in the ejaculate:
+There are four possible explanations for no sperm in the ejaculate:

 - The testis are making sperm, but there is a blockage.